raniejade/autoconfig/README.md

 # AutoConfig
-A new way to load application configuration.
+A new approach to load application configuration.

 ---